Individual Visit Descriptions

 Visit 10 (2003-2006)

 Participants targeted for participation in Visit 10 were age 65 and older and had a bone scan from a previous study and a vertebral x-ray from either Visit 8 or 9.
 Repeat measurements of spine and hip BMD and spine radiographs were obtained, and other medical and functional status measurements were reassessed.
-A new DXA method to diagnose vertebral fractures was measured for the first time.
+A new DXA method to diagnose vertebral fractures (VFA – vertebral fracture assessment) was measured for the first time.
 The battery of cognitive function tests was repeated.
 Biomarkers measured: bone markers – serum and urine NTX, serum P1NP.
-There were 870 participants at Visit 10; 526 females, 344 males; age range 43-100, mean 74.0 yrs.
+There were 870 participants at Visit 10; 526 women, 344 men; age range 43-100, mean 74.0 yrs.

 Visit 11 (2007-2009)